syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-You can set the line cap position for the distance Annotation using the [`SfPdfViewer.MeasurementSettings.Distance.LineCapPosition`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~LineCapPosition.html) property.
+You can set the line cap position for the distance measurement annotations using the [`LineCapPosition`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~LineCapPosition.html) property.
 Refer to the following code example.
 The LineCapPosition is an enum property with values Inline, and Top.

 Refer to the following code example.